-Reimbursement for meals served to eligible children is made to those institutions that have an agreement with an State agency to operate the at-risk afterschool meals component of CACFP.
+Reimbursement for meals served to eligible children is made to those institutions that have an agreement with a State agency to operate the At-Risk Afterschool Meals component of CACFP.
 Reimbursements are paid out of Program funds made available to the States from the USDA.
 Reimbursements may be paid by the States directly to independent centers or to sponsoring organizations, which then reimburse or use the funds to provide food to sponsored facilities.